Azure/autorest.python/docs/dpg-archboard.md

 ### Main changes from current generation

 1. Now only path and body parameters are positional, all other parameters are keyword only.
 Path parameters are always required, path are ordered by their position in the template.
 Body is always the last positional parameter.
 Query and header params are always keyword-only, even if they are required.
 Keyword only is just like an options bag.
 2. We've gotten rid of models for now and are just using raw JSON objects.
-Python people are happy with this, and have been asking for this for a long time.
+Python users are happy with this, and have been asking for this for a long time.
 So we are able to better fulfill end user goals while being more version tolerant.
-We may provide compatible models later based on customer feedback, and we may never do it if we don't have user asks. be able to accessed as dicts and as models as well
+We may provide compatible models later based on customer feedback, and we may never do it if we don't have user asks.
+Of course, the model will be able to accessed as dicts and as models as well
 3. We've added glass breaker `send_request` to all of our clients.
 Clients can now send an `HttpRequest` directly to the server leveraging our client pipelines.
-4. We've also added easy-to-use for SDK writers customizations, and this the foundation of our grow up story.
+4. We've also added easy-to-use for SDK developers to customize SDK code, and this is the foundation of our grow up story.
 We are no longer wrapping all of generated code, customizing in place.

 ### Things Staying the Same

-1. Client and Operation group structure stays the same.
-Client looks exactly regular, has endpoint, has credential.
+1. Client and Operation group structure stay the same.
+Client looks exactly regular: has endpoint, has credential.

 The rest of the archboard is split into two large chunks.
 In the first half, Yuchao and Changlong are going to take us through the differences between legacy generated code and DPG generated code, and in the second half I'm going to go over the customization story with Metrics Advisor as my service.